The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 You're assuming they're essentially the same when really, they're not.

 Motivation is the domain of the subconscious.
-It’s where expending precious energy gets the green light.
-Without it, you'll feel blocked and unable to get any work done.
+It's where burning energy gets the green light.
+Without it, you'll feel blocked—unable to get any work done no matter how badly you want to.

-Imagine this with a car analogy.Inspiration is pressing the gas pedal—and you might be flooring it if you have a David Goggins audiobook going.
+Think of it like a car.Inspiration is pressing the gas pedal—and you might be flooring it if you have a David Goggins audiobook going.

-Motivation is the car's fuel injection system.It's located deep in the engine such that you have zero direct control over it.
-It includes an electronic console that “decides” to pump and inject fuel to the pistons, which, when ignited, is what actually propels the car forward.
+Motivation is the fuel injection system.It's buried deep in the engine, well beyond your direct control.
+It's the mechanism that "decides" whether fuel gets released—which is what actually propels the car forward.

-Now, I’m not saying it’s unimportant to get clear on your "whys"—a car won’t go fast or far if the pedal is barely tapped.I’m saying… your fuel injection system’s been disabled.
-It’s refusing to release any fuel when prompted to.
+Now, I'm not saying it's unimportant to be inspired or to get clear on your "whys"—a car won't go fast or far if the pedal is barely tapped.I'm saying… your fuel injection system's been disabled.
+It's refusing to release fuel when prompted.

 Us humans have serious survival needs.
-There’s the obvious stuff like food and shelter, but we also have psychological needs like love, intimacy, status, novelty, fun, and connection.
+There's the obvious stuff like food and shelter, but we also have psychological needs—love, status, connection, novelty.

 Back in the day, the cost to satisfy those needs was egregiously high.It took boatloads of effort, time, and risk.
-We needed to be enticed to do the work; to be rewarded after paying the cost... otherwise we’d sit around and do nothing.
+We needed to be enticed to do the work—to feel a burning desire, then to be rewarded after paying the cost.Otherwise we’d sit around and do nothing.

-We therefore evolved a motivation-to-reward neural pathway: a system that subconsciously droves us to put in work, to take on tasks, missions, and risks when opportunities arose… all in the pursuit of survival-affirming rewards.
+We therefore evolved a motivation-to-reward neural pathway: a system that subconsciously drove us to put in work and take on risks in the pursuit of relieving discomfort and earning rewards.

-For the pleasure of food, you had to hunt.For the pleasure of intimacy and sex, you had to socialize and risk being rejected and ostracized.For the pleasure of status, you had to acquire resources and form alliances.
+To satisfy hunger and for the pleasure of nutritious food... you had to hunt.To satisfy carnal desires and for the pleasure of intimacy and sex... you had to socialize and risk being rejected and ostracized.To satisfy a craving for belonging and for the pleasure of status gains... you had to acquire resources, form alliances, and gain popularity.

-In other words, to feel good, you had to pay a price.
-And that price was always just worth it, meaning a tight and fair balance evolved between the reward and its cost.
+In other words, to feel good—to satisfy your desires and relieve discomfort—you had to pay a price.
+A price that was always just worth it.

 Source: Adam Ellis comics, posted to Instagram by the author.

-With these shortcuts, the time-to-reward is milliseconds.The energy cost?
-A thumb swipe.The risk?
+With these shortcuts, the time-to-reward is milliseconds.The energy cost is a thumb swipe.The risk?
 Zero.

 Sounds amazing, right?

-In many ways, sure, our modern utopia of abundant, easy rewards is exactly that.
-Amazing...
+In many ways, yes.
+Our modern utopia of abundant, easy rewards is exactly that: amazing...

 But there are side effects.

-On a societal level, we're seeing unprecedented rates of addiction, ADHD, anxiety, and other mental health issues.
-Chronic procrastination and underachievement have become real societal issues.But without the frame of reference of what our lives were like before all these modern vices, we're left to blame it all on our apparent impulsive, lazy, and indulgent nature.
+On a societal level, we're seeing unprecedented rates of addiction, ADHD, obesity, and chronic procrastination.Without a frame of reference for what life was like before modern vices, we've decided to set the blame for these issues on ourselves, and on our apparently impulsive, lazy, and indulgent nature.

-Because we just weren't built for this world.More importantly, you weren't built for this world.
-You, the real you, aren't lazy.
-You, the real you, aren’t careless.
-You, the real you, don’t lack discipline or self-control.You're just being cognitively compromised by vices.
-And you're not even realizing it.
+Because we weren't built for this world.More importantly, you weren't built for this world.
+You—the real you—aren't lazy.
+You—the real you—don't lack discipline or self-control.Your vices have been rewiring how your brain works.
+And you don't even realize it.

-I mean, it makes sense.A lioness is not driven to chase a herd of aggressive gazelles if she just ate a giant zebra steak.
-An elephant is not motivated to walk for hours under a hot sun to find a new source of water and plants if his belly is already full.These animals know it’s time to rest, to chill, to veg.
+I mean, it makes sense.A lioness isn't driven to chase a herd of aggressive gazelles if she just ate a giant zebra steak.
+An elephant isn't about to walk for hours to find a new source of water and plants if his belly is already full.These animals know it's time to rest.
+To chill.
+To veg.

-So, what do you think happens when you spend the entire afternoon indulging in your vices—consuming junk food, social media, video games, streaming content, porn—and experiencing all sorts of rewards?What message is your nucleus accumbens (the motivation center that guards the fuel injector of motivation) receiving from your parietal lobe (the area that processes sensory information)?
+So, what do you think happens when you spend an entire afternoon indulging in your vices—consuming junk food, social media, video games, streaming content, porn—and flooding your brain with rewards?What message is your nucleus accumbens (the motivation center that guards the fuel injector) receiving from your parietal lobe (the area that processes sensory information)?

 I know these regions of the brain communicate through electric pulses and neurochemicals, but I like to imagine them communicating via an endless stream of office memos: